the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-record.md

 ## 1. Contributors Table

-The [Contributors](https://github.com/alan-turing-institute/the-turing-way#contributors) table in [README](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) file is updated with every contributor's name using [all contributors bot](https://allcontributors.org/)'s [emoji keys](https://allcontributors.org/docs/en/emoji-key).
+The [Contributors](https://github.com/alan-turing-institute/the-turing-way#contributors) table in [`README`](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) file is updated with every contributor's name using the [all contributors bot](https://allcontributors.org/)'s [emoji key](https://allcontributors.org/docs/en/emoji-key).

-No contribution is too small, and these emoji keys allow us to recognise and fairly acknowledging all kinds of contributions our community members make to the project.
+No contribution is too small, and these emojis allow us to recognise and fairly acknowledging all kinds of contributions our community members make to the project.
 Those contributions can include (but are not limited to) bug fixing, chapter planning, writing, editing, reviewing, idea generation, presentation, project management, and maintenance.
 Please see the subchapter {ref}`Acknowledgement Examples <ch-acknowledgement-examples>` for details.